 Much of Fritz's life centered around family.
 He hosted the annual family Christmas gathering and made sure every detail was perfect, with each decor item carefully placed in the same exact spot, year after year.
 Many of his most memorable family moments happened at Cranberry Lake in Eagle River, Wisconsin, where he had visited since his teens.
 "Pop's Paradise," his cabin, was his sanctuary and where he felt most at peace.
 Cranberry Lake was home to many cherished Plank Family memories: watching the sunset with Grandma Lil on the White Pier, late night pinochle sessions around the kitchen table, and teaching his children, grandchildren, and great-grandchildren the ins and outs of fishing.
 His family is grateful that much of his last summer with us was spent at Cranberry Lake, and we will treasure the lifelong memories we keep there.

 On Saturday November 2 from 8:00 until 9:45 a.m. the family will receive guests at Parkside Chapels followed by a memorial mass at St. Symphorosa Church, where he was a loyal parishioner for over 50 years.
 It would have been his 91st birthday.

 Grandpa Fritz, we will always remember you for your eternal curiosity, vigor for life, and dedication to your family.

 Auf Wiedersehen - until we meet again.

-To send flowers to Fritz's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fritz Plank, please visit our floral store.